Shah Begum (wife of Jahangir): Death

-When Akbar was informed of Salim's state, he wrote him a letter of condolence so loving and compassionately and sent him a robe of honor and his turban that he at that moment was wearing to pacify his son.
-Akbar grieved the death of his daughter-in-law as he was very fond of her son, Khusrau Mirza.
+By 1605, Shah Begum's son Khusrau Mirza was in open rebellion against his father, Akbar's rule, as was her own brother, Madho Singh.
+Shah Begum, who suffered from periodic from bouts of madness tried to encourage Khusrau's loyalty to his father.
+In the end, she was unable to cope with the conflict.
+She took a fatal overdose of opium on 5 May 1605.

-Jahangir in her honor ordered the construction of her tomb and entrusted it to Aqa Reza, the principal artist at Allahabad court.
-Shah Begum's tomb is located in Khusrau Bagh, Allahabad.
-It was completed in 1606-07.
+Jahangir was devastated by her death.
+He ordered the construction of her tomb by Aqa Reza, the principal artist at Allahabad court.
+The tomb, located in Khusrau Bagh, Allahabad, was completed in 1606-07.

 Issue

 With Jahangir, Shah Begum had at least two children: